pinnacle-comp/lua-reference/classes/Tag.md

 <div class="language-lua"><pre><code>function Tag.connect_signal(signals: <a href="/lua-reference/classes/TagSignal">TagSignal</a>)
     -> signal_handles: <a href="/lua-reference/classes/SignalHandles">SignalHandles</a></code></pre></div>

-Connect to a tag signal.
+Connects to a tag signal.

-The compositor sends signals about various events.
-Use this function to run a callback when some tag signal occurs.
+`signals` is a table containing the signal(s) you want to connect to along with a corresponding callback that will be called when the signal is signalled.

 This function returns a table of signal handles with each handle stored at the same key used to connect to the signal.
 See `SignalHandles` for more information.